Speech and Language Milestones for 2-Year-OldsInga Hyatt, M.S., CCC-SLP

-In other articles, we've covered important language milestones from 0-12 months and 12-24 months.
-The first several years of a child’s life are a time of rapid language learning, and the ages of 24-36 months are no exception!
+In other articles, we've covered important language milestones for babies and toddlers from 0 to 12 months and 12 to 24 months.
+The first several years of a child’s life are a time of rapid language learning, and the second year is no exception!

-Let’s dive in further and discuss what you should anticipate in this crucial stage of development.
+Let’s discuss what milestones to expect in your 2-year-old during this crucial stage of development.

 Receptive language refers to how we attend to, process, and understand language.
-It is one of the most important building blocks of a child’s social and academic development.
-Between the ages of 2-3, you should notice the following:
+It's one of the most important building blocks of a child’s social and academic development.
+During your child's second year, you should notice them doing the following:

 Pointing to body parts when named verbally